johnathanvman/F6/index.md

 					if(NegativeUnit == null){
 						Entrys.push(choose(["In the soft glow of the mushrooms, my POS leads the way as we ","Through the darkness, my POS leads the way as we "," My POS leads the way as we "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside AMAP.")
 					}else{
-						Entrys.push(choose([" My NEG hides behind POS as we "," My POS tells my NEG that everything will be fine as we "," My POS holds my NEG's hand as we "])+choose(["explore","wander around","walk slowly","lurk","spelunk","delve"])+" inside AMAP.")
+						Entrys.push(choose([" My NEG hides behind my POS as we "," My POS tells my NEG that everything will be fine as we "," My POS holds my NEG's hand as we "])+choose(["explore","wander around","walk slowly","lurk","spelunk","delve"])+" inside AMAP.")
 					}
 				}
 				if(NegativeUnit != null){